kishky101/commenting_service/README.md

 - **Reply to Comments:** Users can engage in conversations by replying to existing comments.
 - **In-Memory Database:** The app utilizes an in-memory database, ensuring that all changes are temporary and reset after a page refresh.
 - **Responsive Design:** The interface is designed to provide a seamless experience across a variety of devices, ensuring accessibility for users on desktops, tablets, and smartphones.
+- **Continuous Integration (CI):** is a software development practice that automates the integration of code changes from various contributors into a shared repository.

 ## Used software architecture